kxdang/kiendang/data/blog/learning-how-to-learn.md

 date: 2020-03-11
 slug: learning-to-learn
 title: 📝Learning How to Learn
-description: A Mind for Numbers, a book about learning how to learn and improving your ability to retain new concepts in any subject.
+summary: A Mind for Numbers, a book about learning how to learn and improving your ability to retain new concepts in any subject.
 tags: ['books']
 ---